 Apple shareholders nix succession but OK board rule

-CUPERTINO (Reuters) - Apple Inc shareholders rejected demands that the company disclose a succession plan for ailing chief Steve Jobs but approved a proposal giving them a bigger say in appointing directors.
+CUPERTINO (Reuters) - Apple Inc shareholders rejected demands that the company disclose a succession plan for ailing CEO Steve Jobs but approved a proposal giving them a bigger say in the appointment of directors.

 Influential investor advisory firm Institutional Shareholder Services had thrown its weight behind a shareholder proposal to force Apple to disclose a succession plan.

-Some investors have urged the company to make better use of its cash, whether via buybacks or dividends.
+Investors have urged the company for years to make better use of its cash, whether through buybacks or dividends.
 Chief Financial Peter Oppenheimer told shareholders, without elaborating, that the company was retaining cash to pursue "future opportunities."

 Apple's annual meeting rarely yields financial forecasts or market projections, but is usually good for some drama from a company that has no shortage of compelling story lines.
 Last year, with Jobs at center stage and the iPad waiting in the wings, investors focused on the company's cash.

-Jobs remains on the minds of many people.
-He announced in January he would step away from the helm on medical leave, though he remains involved in strategic decision-making.
+But Jobs was likely on the mind of most people this year.
+He announced in January he would step away from the company on medical leave, though he remains involved in strategic decision-making.

-His absence comes at a crucial time.
-Apple is engaged in a battle in the smartphone market with Google, whose Android operating system was installed on more devices than Apple's for the first time in 2010.
+Jobs' absence comes at a crucial time for the company.
+Apple is engaged in a battle in the smartphone market with Google Inc, whose Android operating system was installed on more devices than Apple's for the first time in 2010.

-But Apple's destiny has been closely tied to Jobs, a mercurial and charismatic leader who rescued the computer maker from near-death in 1996 after a 12-year absence from the company he co-founded.
+But Apple's destiny has been closely tied to Jobs, the mercurial and charismatic leader who rescued the computer maker from near-death in 1996 after a 12-year absence from the company he co-founded.

 Cook, an operations expert, is steering the company for the third time in seven years.
 He is considered the heir apparent at Apple.
 The company dominates the fledging tablet computer market it helped create with the iPad.